LGBTQ rights in Texas: Minors

 On June 2, 2023, Governor Greg Abbott signed a bill (SB 14) to ban gender-affirming care for minors.
 Authored by state Sen. Donna Campbell, it prohibits hormone therapies and treatments which "block" the onset of puberty.
 Such treatments are supported in appropriate cases by the major medical groups, including the American Academy of Pediatrics, the American Psychiatric Association, and the Endocrine Society.

 When Abbott initially signed the bill, the American Civil Liberties Union, the ACLU of Texas, Lambda Legal and the Transgender Law Center said they were preparing to fight its implementation in court.
 In 2021, legal battles had achieved temporary injunctions against similar laws in other states.

 However, on August 31, the day before the law was due to take effect, the Supreme Court of Texas allowed the law to go ahead.

 Texas Attorney General Ken Paxton subpoenaed the medical records of trans kids from Seattle Children's Hospital and from QueerMed, a Georgia-based telehealth clinic.
 On April 22, 2024, Paxton's office announced a court settlement by which it would no longer seek to access transgender people's information from the Washington hospital, whose officials have denied giving gender-affirming care to any Texas minors.

 On October 17, 2024, Texas attorney general Ken Paxton filed suit against a doctor who allegedly provided gender-affirming care to 21 minors after the treatments had been banned for minors in Texas, the first time that such a suit has been brought in the U.S.

+In May 2026, an investigation against Texas Children's Hospital by Paxton for violating the ban ended with a settlement in which the hospital was forced to fire all of its doctors which had provided gender-affirming care, and instead build a first-of-its-kind "detransition clinic" which provided detransition services to patients who had undergone gender affirming care.